(a) What personal information about you we may collect

 (e) Survey information: we may also ask you to complete surveys that we use for research purposes.
 In such circumstances we shall collect the information provided in the completed survey.

-2.2 Third Bridge is a primary research company and part of our business activities involve the identification of industry experts (“Specialists”) and the introduction of them to our clients, for the purposes of consultations and other interactions (“Engagements”), to assist our clients in making informed investment decisions.
+2.3 Third Bridge is a primary research company and part of our business activities involve the identification of industry experts (“Specialists”) and the introduction of them to our clients, for the purposes of consultations and other interactions and the publishing of transcripts and recordings of interviews on our content portal (“Engagements”), to assist our clients in making informed investment decisions.

 We may collect and process the following personal information about you if you are a Specialist:

-(b) Information you provide to us: personal information that you provide to us including your name, address, telephone numbers, email address(es) and other contact details, detailed information in respect of your academic and professional background and employment history (and other information typically contained in a detailed CV/resume).
+(b) Information you provide to us: personal information that you provide to us including your name (pinyin), address, telephone numbers, email address(es) and other contact details, detailed information in respect of your academic and professional background and employment history (and other information typically contained in a detailed CV/resume).

 Clients and Prospective Clients

-2.3 Service provision data: if you are a Client (or a prospective client), in addition to the information referred to in paragraph 2.1, we may collect personal data on you in the ordinary course of our business relationship with you ie the provision of our services to you.
+2.4 Service provision data: if you are a client (or a prospective client), in addition to the information referred to in paragraph 2.1, we may collect personal information on you in the ordinary course of our business relationship with you i.e. the provision of our services to you.

 3 Uses made of your personal information

-(a) For research and development purposes: to analyse it in order to better understand your and our customers’ service requirements, to better understand our business and develop our products and services.
+(a) For research and development purposes: to analyse it in order to better understand your and our client’ service requirements, to better understand our business and develop our products and services.

 Use justification: legitimate interests (to allow us to improve our services).

-(b) To monitor certain activities: to monitor calls and transactions to ensure service quality, compliance with procedures and to combat fraud.
+(b) To record and monitor certain activities: to record and monitor calls and transactions to ensure service quality, compliance with procedures and to combat fraud.

 Use justifications: legal obligations, legal claims, legitimate interests (to ensure the quality and legality of our services).